 Search engines also use this information in their rankings.
 So use keywords early and often.

 Optimize your content around the keywords you are targeting.
 There are many tools out there to help you find keywords and to optimize your content.
 I personally use Ahrefs and Clearscope.
 Ahrefs to find keywords to target, and Clearscope to help me optimize my written content.

 Like with creating good content, there is a lot to be said about keywords.
 I haven’t even mention long-tail keywords, which is a fundamental SEO keyword strategy.
 Keywords, too, need a post dedicated to themselves.
 Know that they are a valuable part of On-Site SEO.

 Headings in General

 I talked about how the H1 tag shows up in the search results.
 But the search engines also look at your other heading tags.
 For the record, your site should only have one H1 tag.
 The rest should be H2 and higher.
 This is part of having great content.
-Using headers to organize your content and to clarify what paragraphs re about is helpful to readers and is helpful to search engines that are crawling your site.
+Using headers to organize your content and clarify what paragraphs are about is helpful to readers and is helpful to search engines that are crawling your site.

-Alt Attribute On image
+Alt Attribute On images

 You want to link to pages on your own website.
-For two reasons: One you want people to stay on your site longer, so give them a reason to stay on.
-Two it’s good SEO.
+For two reasons: One, you want people to stay on your site longer, so give them a reason to stay on.
+Two, it’s good SEO.
 The links provide a signal to the search engines crawling your site.
-When a search engine crawls your site they see the links and follow them to the other pages and analyze those pages.
+When a search engine crawls your site, they see the links and follow them to the other pages and analyze those pages.
 All of this helps your site but conveys useful information to the search engine.

 This is just a quick overview of what On-Site SEO is.
 Many of these topics go much deeper.
 Keywords and great content creating in particular.
 Hopefully, this post will inspire you to learn more about SEO and get you started in the right direction.